Harvard-ATG/visualizing_russian_tools/README.md

 docker-compose up
 ```

-## Spreadsheet Import
+## Source Data

-Given that the lemma and word form data for this project is sourced from Steven Clancy's spreadsheet, the following tools can be used to extract the data from spreadsheet and populate a database.
-The conversion process produces a SQLite database, which can either be used directly by django, or dumped into a SQL file that can then be loaded into another database.

-To convert a spreadsheet and output a SQL dump:
+The data for this project is primarily sourced from a spreadsheet created and maintained by Steven Clancy.
+Since the spreadsheet is updated regularly, there is a process to update the database that involves converting the Excel spreadsheet to a CSV and then building a SQL database from scratch.
+The database is then loaded with related information obtained from the RNC and other sources.
+Since the data is read-only, a simple SQLite database is sufficient.

+Key points:
+- The source data comes from a spreadsheet created and maintained by Steven Clancy.
+- The spreadsheet must be converted and imported into a [SQLite database](https://www.sqlite.org/index.html).
+- The database is dumped to a SQL file and stored in the repository.

+To update the database from the latest version of the spreadsheet:

 ```
+$ ./manage.py convert_clancy_xls --xlsfile NewVisualizingRussian.xls --csvfile russian.csv
-$ ./manage.py convert_clancy_spreadsheet --csvfile russian.csv --dbfile russian.sqlite3
+$ ./manage.py create_clancy_db --csvfile russian.csv --dbfile russian.sqlite3
 $ ./manage.py load_sharoff_data --dbfile russian.sqlite3
 $ ./manage.py load_rnc_data --dbfile russian.sqlite3
 $ sqlite3 russian.sqlite3 .dump > russian.sql
+$ gzip russian.sql && mv russian.sql.gz clancy_database/data/russian.sql.gz
 ```

 To import a SQL dump: